niraj4u2/junereycasuga.github.io/source/_posts/2013-04-28-what-do-i-install-on-my-machine.markdown

 Now, we have to create a mongo.ini file which will be stored in /etc/php5/conf.d/ with the line `extension=mongo.so`.

-Finally, restart apache by running `sudo /etc/init.d/apache2 restart`
+Finally, restart apache by running `sudo service apache2 restart`

 We may also need something like phpMyAdmin for our MongoDB.
 I use RockMongo.
 Just download RockMongo from there [website](http://rockmongo.com/downloads) and extract the file to your web server.